 Urgent & Emergency Care

 If you are experiencing an emergency, call 911.
-To reach Walter Reed National Military Medical Center Emergency Care, call 301-295-4810.
+To reach the Walter Reed National Military Medical Center Emergency Department, call 301-295-4810.

 Walter Reed National Military Medical Center offers the following services:

 - Emergency Care

 Urgent Care services treat non-life-threatening health issues that require immediate attention, such as sprains, the flu, colds, back pain, skin rashes and other common illnesses.
 If you’re unsure about whether you need urgent care, contact the Military Health System Nurse Advice Line to speak to a registered nurse.
 Visit MHSNurseAdviceLine.com